Today we are featuring an interview with Brittany Newtown.

 How many of those gave you an acceptance letter?

 Do you remember any specifically challenging interview questions at Western University of Health Sciences or any of the other schools that you interviewed at?

 One question was, “Tell me about a time that you failed and how you handled that?”
 I took this question literally and talked about a time I failed a course in my undergraduate.
 (I do not recommend that!!)
-However, my failing of this course was due to a couple deaths in the family so I discussed how I coped with the situation.
+However, my failure of this course was due to a couple of deaths in the family so I discussed how I coped with the situation.

 There were quite a few questions on how you work with others and deal with conflict in the workplace or at school.